jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Proposal.md

 Secondary artifacts like open-source implementations of various protocols/consensus mechanisms/algorithms as well as comprehensive and understandable notes for various concepts of [[thoughts/peer-to-peer|peer to peer]] systems will also be produced and released.

-A rough hierarchy of work follows:
+### Research artifacts
-1. Research artifacts (blog posts explaining distributed systems concepts as I learn and become more familiar with them)
+Blog posts explaining distributed systems concepts as I learn and become more familiar with them

+- Explainer on Raft
+- Explainer on CRDTs
+- Modelling distributed systems
+- ...more to come

+### Root
-2. Root: the data replication and identity part of Rhizome
+The data replication and identity part of Rhizome

+- Build a modified version of the Raft consensus algorithm that supports no-downtime cluster membership changes.
+This will be the 'backbone' that allows devices under an identity to replicate application state amongst each other, even in the case of network partitions and device failure.
+- Build in the ability for a Raft cluster to snapshot state to disk and to a more permanent layer like IPFS
+- Build an abstraction layer on top of IPFS, Filecoin for the persistence and incentive layer

+### Trunk
-3. Trunk: the application-level event log management and collaboration
+The application-level event log management and collaboration

+- Develop a mechanism to optimize event log snapshot frequency to prevent event log from getting too long
+- Prototype and test event log reducers that take in $n \geq 1$ event streams and combine them to arrive at a consistent state
+- Build an algorithm to 'bind' event logs at different 'streams' of asynchronicity, supporting completely synchronous collaboration and asynchronous pull-request-style collaboration
+- Create client libraries to abstract logic into a single replicated data structure (similar to Firestore) for easy consumption by application developers
+	- Target environments: Web, Node.js, Rust

+---

-The goal is to finish 1. and 2. by end of summer.
+The goal is to finish the major research artifacts and Root by end of summer.

 You can find the ongoing [[thoughts/Rhizome Research Log|research log here]].